NeuroJSON/jnifti/JNIfTI_specification.md

 * `<i>|"s"` represents alternative forms, in this example, the field can be either an integer or a string

-To convert a NIFTI-1/2 header to the JNIfTI `NIFTIHeader` structure, the storage type in the `NIFTIHeader` subfields must have equal or larger byte length to store the original NIFTI header data without losing accuracy; in the case of a string value, the new string must have the same length or longer to store the entire original string value.
+To convert a NIFTI-1/2 header to the JNIfTI `NIFTIHeader` structure without sacrificing accuracy, the storage type byte length of the `NIFTIHeader` subfields be of equal or greater value to their original NIfTI header counterpart; in the case of a string value, the new string must be of the same or longer length to store the entire original string value.

 If the NIFTI header field contains an array, the converted `NIFTIHeader` subfield shall also contain an array object sorted in the same order.

 Not all `"NIFTIHeader"` subfields shall present.
-However, if any of the subfield in the NIFTI-1/2 header carry meaningful data, the corresponding subfield in the `NIFTIHeader` must present.
+However, if any of the subfields in the NIFTI-1/2 header carry meaningful data, the corresponding subfield in the `NIFTIHeader` must present.
 The order of the `NIFTIHeader` subfields is not required.

-A reversed direction mapping, i.e. from JNIfTI to NIFTI-1/2, is not guaranteed to be lossless.
+Mapping in the reverse direction, i.e. from JNIfTI to NIFTI-1/2, is not guaranteed to be lossless.

 #### DataType (NIFTI-1 header: `datatype`)

-To enhance the readability of the header, we allow one to use a string instead of an integer code to represent data type (i.e. the `DataType` subfield in `NIFTIHeader`).
+To enhance the readability of the header, we allow the use of a string to represent data type (i.e. the `DataType` subfield in `NIFTIHeader`) instead of an integer code.
 The below table maps the NIFTI data type codes to the acceptable data type strings.

 ***Table 2.
 A mapping table from NIFTI-1 data types to string-valued JNIfTI data types and